After the

 As a

-result, Americans in the mid-1950s were forced to take on editing and
+result, in the mid-1950s US personnel was tasked with editing and

 proofreading the translations of some of monographs.
 But interest in them